robertangeles/repo-ai-prompts/write-culinary-recipe.md

    [Include the recipe name, ingredients, and measurements here]

    STEP-BY-STEP INSTRUCTIONS
-   [Include the step-by-step instructions here with estimated timings]
+   [Include the step-by-step instructions here with estimated timings for each step]

    COOKING METHODS
    [Include special cooking techniques, optional spice blends, and flavor boosters here]